salmo94/RestApi/README.md

 ### 1.Do git clone project:

-### If you have locally installed nginx, MYSQL, or php, please replace the ports in the install.sh file.
+### If you have locally installed nginx, MYSQL, or php, please replace the ports in docker-compose.yml file.

 ### 2.Create docker volume: